 All wheelchair spaces can be booked in-person, over the phone on 0300 6789 222 (option 3) or you can contact us online.

 Is there strobe lighting used at the Roundhouse?

 Relaxed Performances at the Roundhouse

-Relaxed performances are aimed at encouraging and welcoming audiences who could benefit from a more relaxed environment including those with a condition on the autistic spectrum, people with learning difficulties, sensory or communication needs, so they can enjoy and experience live performance.
+Relaxed performances are aimed at encouraging and welcoming audiences who could benefit from a calmer environment, including those with a condition on the autistic spectrum, people with learning difficulties and sensory or communication needs, so they can fully enjoy the experience of live performance.

-We aim to create an experience that removes and reduces obstacles to attendance including anxiety and unfamiliarity through creating a supportive and less formal atmosphere.
+These shows aim to create an experience that removes and reduces obstacles to attendance, including anxiety and unfamiliarity, through creating a supportive and less formal atmosphere.